brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 ??? note "View or CTE (common table expression)?"
     [Common table expressions using the WITH clause](https://trino.io/docs/current/sql/select.html#with-clause) allow a sub-query to be extracted and named.
 It's a powerful way of simplifying my queries without persisting anything in the database.
 Views have basically the same function, but they are persisted to the database and can be used by other views and other queries.
 Views can contain CTEs to simplify them, too.
 I think of views and CTEs as largely interchangeable and pick a view when I want to make the logic available outside the current query, or when I want to be able to inspect and test the logic independently.

 After a bit of head scratching I thought I had figured out what was going on.
-When a window function is used in a view or common table expression (CTE), the rows it uses is filtered by the `WHERE` clause in the view or CTE, not the calling query.
-Any `WHERE` conditions in the query will affect the rows you see, but **not** the values computed in window functions.
+When a window function is used in a view or common table expression (CTE), the rows it uses are filtered by the `WHERE` clause in the view or CTE, not the calling query.
+Any `WHERE` conditions in the query will affect the rows I see, but **not** the values computed in window functions.
 That's not very clear from the documentation I'd seen, so I wanted to confirm the hypothesis.
 Back to using the SQL interface like a REPL.

 ```sql title="Simple example of window function filtering in CTEs"
 -- a single column, with a row for values 1-5 in place of a timestamp